Updated on August 3, 2022 by Sarina

-Carpal Tunnel Syndrome is common among crafters and sewists.
+Pain along Carpal Tunnel on hands are common among crafters and sewists.
 These specially designed ones have a nonslip surface.
-With this handy (literally) tool, you can lessen the pressure on your wrist and finger joints.
+With this handy (literally) tool, you can lessen the pressure on your wrist and finger-joints.
 Very useful if you are into alterations.
-The kind of ripping this involves is mad.
+The kind of re-opening of seams this involves is a lot.

 It is relatively long.

-The main complaint about small rippers is that you cannot reach some long tight corners with them.
+The main complaint about small ones is that you cannot reach some long tight corners with them.
 Long sizes is useful here.

 It lasts long